scharlau/historical_cities/README.md

 https://www.tutorialrepublic.com/twitter-bootstrap-tutorial/ looks like it will help cover the different issues. https://www.w3schools.com/bootstrap4/default.asp looks to be similar to the one above, but provides an alterative.

 The goal is to have a responsive application, which removes tables where possible, and maintains a high contrast layout, which will be adaptable as we move forward with this project.
+This will not dive into editing the bootstrap files themselves.
+This will focus on using available css classes within bootstrap.

+1. Fix banner and navigation with edits to app/view/layouts/_menu.html.erb to use bootstrap.
+2. Makes changes to table layouts with edits to the files under app/view/cities.
+Using 'cycle' tag in Rails enables alternate colours on rows, and tables are swapped for grid components of rows and colums.